Lake/Pond Dry Hydrant Installation for Firefighting & Property Insurance

 Seasonal Performance (Drought Resilience): We design intakes based on the 50-year drought cycle to ensure that even in Ontario’s driest summers, your hydrant remains submerged and functional as required by 2026 NFPA 1142 standards.

-2026 Ontario Fire Code: A dry hydrant must be documented with a certified flow test and a hydrologic site survey to be recognized by fire services and insurers (minimum 3,800 L/min) required to maintain your 'Hydrant Protected' insurance status.
+2026 Ontario Fire Code (Division B, Section 6.6): A dry hydrant must be documented with a certified flow test and a hydrologic site survey to be recognized by fire services and insurers (minimum 1,000 gpm or 3,800 L/min) required to maintain your 'Hydrant Protected' insurance status.

 Why Blue Bear for Pond / Lake Dry Hydrants?